wlonk/arcadia/rules/spells.rst

 journeyman, or master expression of that art.
 Before you can learn the master tier, you must learn the journeyman.
 Before you can learn the journeyman, you must learn the apprentice.
-At the start of the game, you should know two arts at the apprentice level.
+At the start of the game, you know two arts at the apprentice level.

 For details on the arts and spells, see :ref:`appendix-Spells`.